corkami/collisions/README.md

 **Example**: here is an [assembly source](scripts/zip.asm) that describes the structure of a dual ZIP, that can host two different archive files.

-After two unicoll computations, it gives the two colliding files:
+After two Unicoll computations, it gives the two colliding files:
 [collision1.zip](examples/collision1.zip) ⟷ [collision2.zip](examples/collision2.zip)